awsdocs/aws-service-catalog-admin-guide/doc_source/using-stacksets.md

 ## Stack sets vs\. stack instances<a name="stacksets-vs-stack-instances"></a>

-A *stack* lets you create stacks in AWS accounts across regions by using a single AWS CloudFormation template\.
+A *stack set* lets you create stacks in AWS accounts across regions by using a single AWS CloudFormation template\.

 A *stack instance* refers to a stack in a target account within a region and is associated with only one stack set\.